mdda/deep-learning-workshop/ideas.md

    -  Unneeded repos + data wouldn't be included
    -  OTOH, if the VGG weights are excluded, there's more 'room' in the VM for other stuff
 +  Keras (for instance), with its pre-computed weights, breaks having a clean 'build into tree' idea
++  For own repos, should have a 'create artifact' makefile(?)
+   -  Enable loading into Collab via Google Drive (or via DropBox)
 +  Need to clean out existing 'dual source' modules
    -  'speech' specifically needs tidying
+   -  ReinforcementLearning/BubbleBreak is already separated
+      + Improve its README
 +  Break out Transfer Learning
    - Including data (and data loader)
    =  Possible to have a standardised data loader in a module - or simply be explicit
    -  Advantages of being self-contained :  Run on Colab outside of VM
 +  Respond to PR acceptance + layer connectivity query on GoogLeNet in Keras
-+  For own repos, should have a 'create artifact' makefile(?)
-   -  Enable loading into Collab via Google Drive (or via DropBox)

 ## Jack and PulseAudio
   - Write up how to make it work